leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/09-Custom-Networking.md

 ## Example implementation

+> [!note] Important
+> This example creates a simple loopback network using in-memory streams for demonstration purposes.
+In production, you'll need to integrate with actual network transport mechanisms like WebSocket proxies or WebRTC data channels.
+Remember that browsers don't provide direct TCP/UDP socket access, so you must work within browser-provided APIs.

-Below is a basic example implementing TCP server and client functionality.
-This implementation uses in-memory streams to demonstrate the interface structure:
+Below is a basic example implementing TCP server and client functionality:

 ```js
 class TCPClient {